fermyon/spinkube-performance/README.md

 Several scripts are provided in the [`environment` directory](./environment/) to help set up your Kubernetes environment.
 After executing, ensure you have access to the cluster by storing the cluster config at `$HOME/.kube/config`.

+If you are using [KinD](https://kind.sigs.k8s.io/), create the cluster with the [kind-config.yml](./environment/kind-config.yml) config, which applies the necessary node labels at startup: `kind cluster create --config environment/kind-config.yml`

 ### Accessing a Remote Cluster

 A remote cluster can be accessed by pointing a Kubernetes client to a cluster config (kubeconfig file).